Timeline of dissident republican activity

 The blast is timed for the same day that policing and justice powers are devolved from Westminster to Stormont.
 An elderly man walking near the Army base at the time of the explosion is treated in hospital for minor injuries, but the bomb causes little damage.

-Dissidents were also blamed for a series of alerts in Belfast, Londonderry and on the railway line in south Armagh, which caused major traffic disruption on Friday 19 March.
+Dissidents were blamed for a series of alerts in Belfast, Londonderry and on the railway line in south Armagh, which caused major traffic disruption on 19 March.

 Shots were fired at police as they investigated the railway alert, although no-one was injured.

-On 24 February, the naked and bound body of 31-year-old Kieran Doherty was found close to the Irish border near Derry.
+The naked and bound body of 31-year-old Kieran Doherty was found close to the Irish border near Derry on 24 February.

-The Real IRA said it killed Mr Doherty who, it said, was one of its members.
+The Real IRA said it killed Mr Doherty who, it claimed, was one of its members.

-Two days earlier a bomb damaged the gates of Newry courthouse.
+Two days earlier a bomb damaged the gates of Newry courthouse in County Down.

 Officers were evacuating the area when the bomb went off.
 Police said it was a miracle no-one was killed.